 An assessment will be made by the Council's Housing Services to determine if the person(s) is homeless and eligible for assistance and their needs.
 A personalised housing plan will be developed to include the reasonable steps to be taken to help the person(s) secure that suitable accommodation becomes available for their occupation for at least six months and setting out the actions the person should take.
-This does not mean that the Council has to source and provide accommodation for all, and temporary/ emergency accommodation is normally only provided where the person is considered to be vulnerable
+This does not mean that the Council has to source and provide accommodation for all, and temporary/ emergency accommodation is normally only provided where the person is considered to be vulnerable.

 The proposals for this PSPO is to cover 7 areas of land, and not the full length of the River Thames, in Elmbridge and therefore the Council considers that enforcing a breach of a PSPO in a timely manner will usually be a proportionate, reasonable and justified response to address the activities that has been restricted or prohibited under the PSPO.
+The Council will always consider whether a person has a reasonable excuse for breaching the PSPO and whether it is proportionate to take enforcement action.